EricNavar/AmongUsBitTorrent2/README.md

 ## peerProcess.java

-This contains the main method.
-Holds a reference for other objects like the logger and the file writer
+- This contains the main method.
+Holds a reference for other objects like the Logger, Client, FileWriter, MessagesHandler
+- reads both config files

+## RemotePeerInfo.java
+- A process uses a RemotePeerInfo object to hold data about other peers such as
+  - has file
+  - bitfield
+  - port
+  - address
+  - is choked
+  - pieces transmitted (used for calculating preferred neighbor)

+## Client.java

+This is the client code.
+The starting point of this was the Client.java from Canvas.
+Client.java creates a Handler instance for each other peer that it handshakes with.

+## Handler
+The handler extends the thread class.
+When a handler detects that it has all the pieces, it sends a bitfield and safely closes the thread and the main peerProcess.

 ## Messages.java

-This handles messages
+This handles messages.
+It decodes the bytebuffers that are received from the inputstreams.
+It also encodes new messages to send

 ## MessageType.java